A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq

 \section{Topological constructs added to \analysis{}}

-Before explaining the formalization of the main lemmas to prove the \LDT{}, we explain the necessary preparatory work needed to extend the formalization of topology in \analysis{}.
-In particular, as a preliminary step before being able to state Egorov's theorem, Lusin's theorem, or Tietze's theorem, we extend \analysis{} with the subspace topology and with the topology of uniform convergence.
+Before explaining the formalization of the main lemmas to prove the \LDT{}, we explain the preparatory work needed to extend the formalization of topology of \analysis{}.
+In particular, as a preliminary step to be able to state Egorov's theorem, Lusin's theorem, and Tietze's theorem, we extend \analysis{} with the subspace topology and with the topology of uniform convergence.